SenseLogic/BASIL/README.md

 ## Features

 * Database design using a simple textual specification.
-* Random data generation from the field names, types and properties.
+* Random data generation from the field name, type, size and properties.
-* English and Latin lorem ipsum text.
+* Lorem ipsum sentences in Latin or English.
 * Several export formats :
   * UML schema file.
   * SQL schema and data files.